-“Get your elbows off the table!”
-We can all still hear our parents directing us to be polite during dinnertime.
+If you remember your parents raging against elbows on the table when you were a kid, you’re not alone.
 While these memories may now seem old-fashioned, having good manners will never go out of style.
 Every meal should serve as an opportunity for your kids to practice proper etiquette.
-From putting a napkin in their lap to clearing their plate off the table and everything in between, read on for the table manners your kids should know by age 10.
+From putting a napkin in their lap to clearing their plate off the table and everything in between, read on for the table manners your kids should know and use.

 Bite-sized etiquette: This rule varies based on how formal or casual the meal is and whether it's buffet-style.
 Some hosts will also insist you start eating immediately if the food is hot (so it doesn't go cold while you wait).
 The best rule of thumb here: if they aren't sure, teach kids to show consideration by asking if they can start their meal once served or whether they should wait.

-3. How to hold cutlery properly and (for older kids) how to cut food with a fork and knife.
+4. Hold your cutlery properly, and (for older kids) cut your food with a fork and knife.

-Bite-sized etiquette: Once your toddler graduates from finger foods to a spoon or fork, teach her how to hold and use cutlery properly from the get-go––and also that she should bring food up to her mouth instead of leaning over to eat.
+Bite-sized etiquette: Once your toddler graduates from finger foods to a spoon or fork, teach her how to hold and use cutlery properly, and show her how to bring food up to her mouth instead of leaning over to eat.
 Once appropriate, teach your kids how to cut their own food using a fork and knife.
 Here's a recent guide to fork and knife etiquette.

 Bite-sized etiquette: This seems simple enough, but sometimes even adults have trouble waiting to say something until they've swallowed their food.
 Remind kids to chew with their mouth closed, not to slurp soup, spaghetti noodles, or the end of a smoothie through a straw and for goodness sakes, not to burp.
 When it comes to the act of eating food, the quieter a diner is, the better.